 Arbor

-Arbors are often known as Garden arches, pergolas, or trellises depending on their design and function.
+Arbors are often called Garden arches, pergolas, or trellises depending on their design and function.

 Types and Examples